- Capriole Farmstead Goat Cheeses

-Judy has been making cheese since 1976, when she and her husband moved with their three young children from the suburbs to a hill farm in southern Indiana.
+Judy Schad is among the small handful of cheesemakers in the United States who were at the forefront of the farmstead cheese revolution, and she has vastly contributed to shaping the movement's future.
+Schad has been making cheese since 1976, when she and her husband moved with their three young children from the suburbs to a farm in southern Indiana.
 They sought a sustainable lifestyle, a milk cow, and lots of gardens.
-When they ran the title on their new farm they discovered that it had belonged to Judy's husband's great, great grandfather in the 1870s.
-Over the years, the suburbs have followed them and they are now the last working dairy in the county.
+When they ran the title on their new farm, they discovered that it had belonged to Judy's husband's great-great-grandfather in the 1870s.

-After two or three weeks the texture is moist, creamy, velvety and dense.
+Piper's Pyramide is creamy, velvety, and dense.
 Flavors are milky, bright and refreshing, with hints of sweetness, butter and a slight cellar-like earthy-ness.

 Pair it with a sparkling white or a rosé.